Inner bounds via simultaneous decoding in quantum network information theory: Interference channel

-\paragraph{Decoding:} The receiver $B_1$ decodes the tuple $(m''_1, m'_1)$ using simultaneous {\em non-unique} decoding.
+The receiver $B_1$ decodes the tuple $(m''_1, m'_1)$ using simultaneous {\em non-unique} decoding.
 To do this, he has to apply a `union of intersection' of POVM elements which in turn is provided by Fact~\ref{fact:gencqtypical}.
-The `union' is over all choices of $\hat{m'}_2 \in [2^{R'_2}]$.
+The `union' is over all choices of $\hat{m}'_2 \in [2^{R'_2}]$.
 In the asymptotic iid setting it turns out that non-unique decoding is not required in order to get the Chong-Motani-Garg-El Gamal rate region.
 Sen~\cite{sen:interference} showed that we can further require $B_1$ to recover $m'_2$ and still obtain the same rate region.
-However his argument fails in the one-shot setting since it relies on chain rule of Shannon mutual information which does not hold for the hypothesis testing mutual information.
-Hence we use non-unique decoding in the one-shot setting as it possibly leads to a larger inner bound.
+However the argument in \cite{sen:interference} fails in the one-shot setting since it relies on chain rule of Shannon mutual information which is not known to hold for the hypothesis testing mutual information.
+Chain rules for smooth one-shot mutual information quantities are typically inequalities and frequently involve two or more types of quantities in the same expression.
+Hence using them often leads to unsatisfactory bounds for channel coding problems.
+Therefore we use non-unique decoding in the one-shot setting as it possibly leads to a larger inner bound.

 Consider the marginal cq-state $\rho^{Q U_1 X_1 U_2 Y_1}$.
 Express it as

 where in fact $\rho_{q, u_1, x_1, u_2}^{Y_1} = \rho_{x_1, u_2}^{Y_1}$ i.e. $\rho_{q, u_1, x_1, u_2}^{Y_1}$ is independent of $q$ and $u_1$.